nanoporetech/katuali/docs/medaka_train.rst

     ``all_medaka_train_features`` rule with ``USE_ONLY_EXISTING_MEDAKA_FEAT`` set to
     false, and then run ``medaka_train_replicates`` with the flag set to true.

-Refer to comments in the config (katuali/config.yaml) for further details.
+Refer to comments in the katuali configuration file for further details.